FT-Fumetsu/PFE_EArtsup_25_26/README.md

 2. If you don't heve the popup, go to the PullRequest window and click on `create a pull request`.
 Select base: `your branch` compare: `develop` then create the pull request.

-Then, when you created you pull request, you need to assign at least two persons to your pull request in the `reviewers` section.
+Then, when you created you pull request, you need to assign at least two persons to your pull request in the `reviewers` section and one of them MUST BE either @FT-Fumetsu (me), @Meowzzss (Anne-So) or @jadersse (Jade).
 And click on `assign yourself` in the `Assignees` section.
 Then, create your pull request 👍 A video of how to do it will be available soon if not available now on the [discord](https://discord.gg/QqftxTUd).

 [Video for pull requests](https://fromsmash.com/Videos-pour-pull-request)